filippahultin/Energisystemprojekt/README.md

-# Energysystem project
+# Energy system project
 To students in MVE347, Chalmers.

-Code to get you started on the energisystem project.
+Code to get you started on the energy system project.

 # Installation
 Install and run Julia.
 Enter the package manager mode by typing ].
 Then copy/paste/type this at the prompt: